Dedier/HA_connection_Xtend/README.md

 ### Sensor configuration

 In the folder _/config/sensors/_ I configured my custom data sources in seperate yaml files.
-In HA I have this line in my _configuration.yaml_.
+In my _configuration.yaml_ i changed the sensor line with this:

 ```yml
     sensor: !include_dir_merge_list sensors
 ```

-This line combines all .yaml files in the sensor folder into one configuration for sensors.
+This line combines all .yaml files in the _sensors_ folder into one configuration for sensors.

 The sensor folder contains a .yaml file (e.g. [sensor_intergas_Xtend.yaml](config/sensors/sensor_intergas_Xtend.yaml)) with these lines: